 Regular attendance is necessary for satisfactory achievement.
-Therefore, it is the responsibility of the student to attend class in accordance with requirements of the course as established by the instructor.
+Therefore, it is the responsibility of the student to attend class.

-Students will be excused from class without penalty when either representing the college in an approved activity or having an approved reason for not attending.
-Reasons for absences must be approved by the instructor of the course.
-These exceptions do not relieve the student of the responsibility of making up the missed work as designated by the instructor concerned.
+Students will be excused from class without penalty when either representing the College in an approved activity or having an approved reason for not attending.
+Reasons for absences must be approved by the instructor, and these exceptions do not relieve the student of the responsibility of making up the missed work as designated.
+Excused absences must be documented.
+Students are expected to make every effort to document excused absences prior to the class period missed.
+If not approved beforehand, the instructor must be presented documentation within 72 hours after missing a class period in order for the absence to be excused.
+Students with unexcused absences will not be allowed to make up any work missed during class.